Taylor LAW FIRM APC

 Please reach us at 661-525-5696 if you cannot find an answer to your question.

 • After a car accident, remember to take photos and call 911.
 You want photos of the scene, your injuries, the parties/vehicles involved and the other driver(s)’ id and insurance.
+Admit nothing.

-• Get in an ambulance or get a rider to a hospital and get treatment.
+• Get in an ambulance or get a ride to a hospital and get treatment.
 Give the hospital your health insurance card so they can bill your health insurance.
 Insist that they bill your health insurance.

 • When things have settled down, call a lawyer for advice.